I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 A higher grade-point average, being a well-rounded student + a track record of good behavior may be factored in when considering whether to grant a child a scholarship to camp.

-The American Camp Association has designed a scholarship program that local camps can elect to participate.
+The American Camp Association has designed a scholarship program that local camps can elect to participate in.
 The first prerequisite to a camp offering their scholarship is that said camp must be ACA accredited.

 According to the ACA website, “Each year, participating camps give scholarships to campers who cannot afford the entire camp fee and whose presence at camp will broaden the composition of the camp community.”